libretro/docs/docs/guides/arcade-getting-started.md

 * support more games than MAME 2015
 * has the same shallow libretro implementation than MAME (current)

+#### Flycast
+* support arcade hardware based on Sega Dreamcast (NAOMI, NAOMI 2 and AtomisWave)
+* is the only core available for those 3 systems

+#### Kronos
+* support arcade hardware based on Sega Saturn (ST-V)

 ---

 ## Step 2: Use the correct version romsets for that emulator
-**For best results, start with a full ROM collection with a version that matches the emulator you're using.**

 !!!
 Note
-    A romset is an archive (zip; 7z might or might not be supported depending on your core and/or platform and will be way slower to load) named in a specific way containing a set of file(s) each having their signature (crc).
-The emulator will know which game you are trying to load by the name of the archive (hence why you must never rename them), then will use the crcs in its database to search for files and map them into memory, usually it doesn't care much about the names inside the archive but some emulators will allow searching by name as a fallback if a crc can't be found.
+    A romset is an archive (zip; 7z might or might not be supported depending on your core and/or platform and will be far longer to load) named in a specific way containing a set of file(s), each representing a chip from the original cabinet's PCB and having their own signature (crc).
+The emulator will know which game you are trying to load by the name of the archive.
+It then matches the crcs from its internal database with the ones from the archive to recreate the game's ROM, the names inside the archive usually won't matter but some emulators will use them as a fallback if a crc can't be found.

+!!!
+Warning "Keep arcade romsets zipped and don't rename them"
+    If you rename or extract a romset, it won't work.

+!!! tip
-In general, you will only get good results with a full collection of arcade romsets for your chosen emulator.
-Starting with individual arcade romset zip files is unlikely to work because individual romsets are often not tagged with what MAME version they are built for.
-Also, individual romset zip files may not include BIOS ROMs, "Parent" romsets, necessary audio sample files, etc.
+    In general, you will get better results with a full collection of romsets for your chosen emulator.
+Starting with individual arcade romsets is less likely to work because you generally won't know which emulator they target, or if they contain every required files to run the game (bios, parent).

 !!! tip
     Full Non-Merged romsets are widely available for all of the "historic" MAME cores. **Full Non-Merged romsets are the simplest romset format to get started with because each romset zip contains all necessary files for one game.**